Future Designers • June 26 to August 14, 2026 • Fridays

 8-Week Core Program Invention, storytelling, design challenges

-12-Week Summer Camp Starts with the same foundation, then goes further
+12-Week Summer Program Starts with the same foundation, then goes further

 App design depth